d-keerthi123/BlueMind/README.md

 2. Scroll to the bottom of the popup interface.
 3. Click the **"⬇ Download CSV"** button.
 4. A file named `blst_data_YYYY-MM-DD.csv` will download automatically to your system.

-**Open in:** Microsoft Excel, Google Sheets, or any data analysis tool (Python, R, SPSS).

-> ⚠️ **Important:** Participants should export this file exactly at the end of the 14-day study period.
-Do not clear browser data during the active tracking period.

 ---